gariraelack62/executive-bi-dashboard-operational-performance/README.md

-## 📊 Executive BI Dashboard – Operational Performance
+# 📊 Executive BI Dashboard – Operational Performance

-This project demonstrates the design and delivery of an executive-ready Business Intelligence dashboard that enables leadership to monitor revenue, profitability, and delivery performance in a fast-paced operational environment.
+This project demonstrates the design and delivery of **an executive-ready Business Intelligence dashboard** that enables leadership to monitor **revenue, profitability, and delivery performance** in a fast-paced operational environment.

-The solution focuses on clarity, trust, and decision-making, translating raw transactional data into actionable insights suitable for senior management review.
+The solution focuses on **clarity, trust, and decision-making**, translating raw transactional data into actionable insights suitable for senior management review.

+---

 ## 🔍 Business Objective

-Provide a single source of truth that answers three executive questions:
+- Provide a **single source of truth** that answers three executive questions:

-How are we performing financially?
+- How are we performing financially?

-Where are the operational risks?
+- Where are the operational risks?

-What actions should leadership prioritise?
+- What actions should leadership prioritise?

+---

 ## 🧠 Key Features

-**Executive KPI overview (Revenue, Profit, Margin, Delivery Performance)**
+- Executive KPI overview (Revenue, Profit, Margin, Delivery Performance)

-**Trend analysis to identify growth patterns and margin pressure**
+- Trend analysis to identify growth patterns and margin pressure

-**Customer and product contribution analysis**
+- Customer and product contribution analysis

-**Delivery efficiency and risk monitoring**
+- Delivery efficiency and risk monitoring

-**Clear executive summary and actionable recommendations**
+- Clear executive summary and actionable recommendations

+  ---

 ## 🏗️ Technical Approach

-Star schema data model optimised for BI performance
+- **Star schema data model** optimised for BI performance

-Business-driven DAX measures for revenue, cost, profit, and service metrics
+- Business-driven **DAX measures** for revenue, cost, profit, and service metrics

-Time intelligence (YTD, MoM trends)
+- Time intelligence (YTD, MoM trends)

-Data quality checks and documented assumptions
+- Data quality checks and documented assumptions

-Clean, minimal visual design aligned with executive reporting standards
+- Clean, minimal visual design aligned with executive reporting standards

+---

 ## 🛠️ Tools & Technologies

-Power BI
+- Power BI

-SQL (data preparation & validation)
+- SQL (data preparation & validation)

-DAX
+- DAX

-Excel / CSV data source
+- Excel / CSV data source

+---

 ## 📈 Outcome

 This dashboard enables leaders to:

-Quickly assess overall performance
+- Quickly assess overall performance

-Identify margin and service risks
+- Identify margin and service risks

-Focus attention on high-impact customers and products
+- Focus attention on high-impact customers and products

-Make faster, insight-led decisions
+- Make faster, insight-led decisions